Jan 26, 2021

 - Plan and practice a conversation in advance so you have time to prepare a calm environment.

-- Notice and identify how you’re feeling in advance of your conversation.
+- Notice and identify how you are feeling in advance of your conversation.

 - Stay focused and use a specific example of the difficulty you are having or worried about having.

-- Think about a specific way your support network can help you during this time.
+- Think about a specific and safe way your support network can help you during this time.

 - Set reasonable expectations.
-The people in your support network may want to understand how you are feeling, but they may not fully understand.
-They are also going through COVID-19 and may be looking for ways to manage their feelings too.
+The people in your support network may want to understand how you are feeling, as their experience is different from yours.
+They may also be looking for ways to manage their feelings as they deal with the impact of COVID-19 on their lives.

 What phrases can I use to support others who may be worried?